TheLime1/aichat-cli/readme.md

 - Export the conversation to a .txt file for future reference.
 - Insert your clipboard for multiple-line messages.
 - Delete your messages to respect your privacy.
-- Automatic detection for bad tokens each day, [check this test !](https://github.com/TheLime1/gpt-cli/pull/18)
+- Updated tokens each day

 ## Prerequisites📋